 - Use video–If you don’t use video regularly, arrange to show one.
 Take the extra steps to borrow or otherwise finagle the necessary equipment to make it happen.

 - Get students up and moving–With a little work, pretty much any lesson plan can be adapted to get students up out of their seats.
 Use stations.
-Ask yes no questions of the group where one response has students standing up or sitting down.
+Ask yes-no questions of the group where one response has students standing up or sitting down.

 - Don’t forget current events–For some reason, when teaching teenagers we don’t always think of events in the news.
 Big mistake.
-Tying-in current events are an easy way make a lesson relevant and timely.
+Tying-in current events are an easy way to make a lesson relevant and timely.

 - Use case studies–One easy way to help make lessons feel more relevant is to modernize a principle you’re teaching by creating case studies.
 Case studies are short, fictional vignettes where you create characters, and a problem or an issue they are dealing with.
 Simply read them and have students respond to how they would react, or what they think should happen, etc.